All you need to know about the Premier 15s

 Sean Lynn was named head coach at Gloucester in December 2019 after the team had recorded fourth and fifth finishes in the first two seasons of the Premier 15s.

-Covid halted his first season in charge and so his only campaign on his record was 20/21.
+Covid halted his first season in charge and so his only campaign on his record was last season.

-He will be aiming to get the team back into the top four this season, the potential in the squad and coaches could make it a reality.
+He will be aiming to get the team back into the top four this season, and the potential in the squad and coaches could make it a reality.

 Opening match: Gloucester will host DMP Durham Sharks in their league opener at Alpas Arena on 4 September, 16:30 BST kick-off.